Before we begin. A disclaimer.

 Some were selling to investors.
 Others to sales people.
 Others to journalists.
 Others to people looking for a tech job.
 Others to anyone and everyone interested in tech that wants to keep up with the news.

 This looked promising.
-But again, I had felt the same way countless of times before.
+But again, I had felt the same way countless times before.

-Explaining how I "rationalized" launching CyberLeads is dangerous, and can be very missleading.
+Explaining how I "rationalized" launching CyberLeads is dangerous, and can be very misleading.

 So let me re-phrase.